THE BENEFITS OF FEVER: WHY “HOT” IS GOOD WHEN YOU ARE SICK

 Although most parents tend to panic when fever strikes their child, remember that fever is the number one way that your body fights off infections.
 As the father of four children, I certainly realize that fever can be scary.
 But in general, children older than two or three who do not appear to be in distress; fever is positive evidence of an active immune system that is being revved up to help a whole array of immunological processes work more effectively.
 Some of the numerous benefits of fever include things like…..

-- FEVER KILLS INFECTIONS: Fever has the ability to kill invading organisms via heat.
+- BENEFITS OF FEVER; FEVER KILLS INFECTIONS: Fever has the ability to kill invading organisms via heat.

-- FEVER IS A NATURAL ANTIBIOTIC: Fever stimulates antibody production specific to the infection.
+- BENEFITS OF FEVER; FEVER IS A NATURAL ANTIBIOTIC: Fever stimulates antibody production specific to the infection.
 In all but the worst of the worst infections, this is far better than ANTIBIOTICS.

-- FEVER INCREASES LEUKOCYTE PRODUCTION: Fever stimulates production white blood cells which mobilize and attack invaders.
+- BENEFITS OF FEVER; FEVER INCREASES LEUKOCYTE PRODUCTION: Fever stimulates production white blood cells which mobilize and attack invaders.

-- FEVER INCREASES MACROPHAGE PRODUCTION: Macrophages are cells that go to combat when intruders are present in the body.
+- BENEFITS OF FEVER; FEVER INCREASES MACROPHAGE PRODUCTION: Macrophages are cells that go to combat when intruders are present in the body.
 These cells actually “eat-up” the invading organism — kind of a Pac Man meets ‘The Blob’ sort of thing.

-- FEVER DRAMATICALLY BOOSTS CHEMOTAXIS: Each degree of fever doubles the speed that your White Blood Cells (Immune System cells) can get from point A to point B. Four degrees of fever means that your WBC’s are moving 16 times faster than normal (2x2x2x2).
+- BENEFITS OF FEVER; FEVER DRAMATICALLY BOOSTS CHEMOTAXIS: Each degree of fever doubles the speed that your White Blood Cells (Immune System cells) can get from point A to point B. Four degrees of fever means that your WBC’s are moving 16 times faster than normal (2x2x2x2).

 Unfortunately, what have we been trained to do in the face of fever?
 Most parents freak out!
 I routinely have parents call me on the phone and say something like, “Oh my goodness Dr. Schierling.
 Little Johnny has a temperature of 102.
 Should I give him an ice bath.
 Do I need to go to the ER?
 I have been giving them Children’s Tylenol; should I give them more?”
 Instead of letting the body embrace the fever to fight and kill the invading infection like God created it to do in the first place, too many people want to use anti-fever drugs —- drugs like ACETAMINOPHEN, IBUPROFEN, and ASPIRIN by themselves or in combination, which can be dangerous, or even deadly.